johant87/usabilla_test/README.md

 * All icons are from a single sprite
 * No JavaScript used except for preventing default button action for demo purposes only
 * SASS variables added
+* CSS styled in SASS file and preprocessed using Koala